 A Temporary Alcohol License will allow you to drive until the hearing officer can determine whether the license was appropriately suspended or not.

-Contact Our DUAC or DUI Lawyers in SC At Davit Martin Law Group For Free Consultation.
+Contact Our DUAC or DUI Lawyers in SC At Davit Martin Law Group For consultation.

 Our DUI attorneys in Fort Mill & Greenville work tirelessly to provide our clients with access to the resources they need to achieve success, which may include petitioning the court for a temporary license, so they can continue to go to work or school.

-If you have been charged with a DUI for refusing a breathalyzer, contact our experienced criminal defense attorneys in Fort Mill & Greenville, South Carolina today to learn more about your charges by calling (803) 548-2468 to schedule a free consultation.
+If you have been charged with a DUI for refusing a breathalyzer, contact our experienced criminal defense attorneys in Fort Mill, South Carolina today to learn more about your charges by calling (803) 548-2468 to schedule a consultation.